 Lateral window technique.

 - The dentist will make an incision in the patient’s gum tissue on the cheek side of their upper jaw in the region where the placement of the dental implant is planned.
 (This will be an area originally occupied by one of their upper bicuspid or molar teeth.)

 After making the incision, the dentist will flap back the patient’s gum tissue and expose the surface of the jawbone that lies underneath.

 - The exposed bone is cut in a fashion where a “trap door” of bone (hinged at the top) is created.
 This movable section of bone is then pushed gently inward and upward into the sinus cavity.

-This bone movement caries the sinus membrane (attached to it) along with it, thus “lifting” the membrane (and hence the sinus floor) to a new, higher level.
+The bone movement will carry the sinus membrane (which is attached to it) along with it, thus “lifting” the membrane (and hence the sinus floor) to a new, higher level.

-The empty space underneath the lifted sinus membrane is then packed with bone-graft material, thus providing the new bone into which a tooth implant can be placed.
+The empty space underneath the lifted sinus membrane is then packed with bone-grafting material (see below), thus providing the new bone into which a tooth implant can be placed.

-- Once the bone-graft material has been positioned the gum tissue is stitched closed.
+- Once the bone-graft material has been positioned, the gum tissue flap is stitched back in place.

 - In some instances, it can be possible that the dentist will place the dental implant at the same time that the sinus lift is performed.